FRINXio/krakend-ce/README.md

 Or, if you don't have or don't want to install `go`, you can build it using the golang docker container:

+If you don't have or don't want to install `go` you can build it using the golang docker container.
 ```
 make docker_build
 ```

+## FPM
+You can set up your fpm docker image to run setting `DOCKER_FPM` on the `Makefile`.

+## Using the generated packages
+The package creates a krakend user to run the service and configures the service to run under systemd.

+## Linux Distributions
+* just any Linux (using the `tar.gz`)
+* Ubuntu
+* Debian
+* CentOS/RedHat